 - Great value for money: White Pearl, Kastro Oia Houses and Aperanto Suites

 - Luxury: Canaves Oia Suite & Spa, Katikies Hotel and Mystique

 - For more tips on accommodation, check my post: 7 Reviews of Santorini Hotels For All Budgets

-There are several companies offering tours as it’s one of best things to do in Santorini in one day.
-I recommend that you book your tour online in advance with Viator, a TripAdvisor company, or Get Your Guide, that offer many different tours.
+There are several companies offering tours as it’s one of the best things to do in Santorini in one day.
+I recommend that you book your tour online in advance with Viator, a TripAdvisor company, or Get Your Guide, which offer many different tours.

 - Some interesting Santorini tours are: Santorini Full-Day Sightseeing Tour and Santorini Volcano Cruise Including Hot Springs, Thirassia and Oia Sunset

 ∗ Are you planning a trip to Santorini?
 Now that you know which are the best beaches in Santorini what are you waiting for?